chew01/kasumi-bot/README.md

-# Republic of Weebs Bot Project
+# Kasumi Bot Project

-This is Milestone 2 of the Republic of Weebs Bot Project by kitsuiro.
+This is Milestone 2 of the Kasumi Bot Project by kitsuiro.

 ### Features